Amortized Causal Discovery: Learning to Infer Causal Graphs from Time-Series Data: Background: Granger Causality

-Granger causal relations are equivalent to causal relations in the underlying directed acyclic graph (DAG) if all relevant variables are observed and no instantaneous\footnote{i.e. there are no edges between two variables at the same time step} connections exist \citep{peters2017elements}.
+Granger causal relations are equivalent to causal relations in the underlying directed acyclic graph (DAG) if all relevant variables are observed and no instantaneous\footnote{connections between two variables at the same time step} connections exist \cite[Theorem 10.1]{peters2013causal,peters2017elements}.